Chocolate Christmas Pudding Cookies. And think about the chocolate deliciousness that are these festive, fun and perfect to share.

 It is difficult to tell when the cookies are cooked, due to their colour!
 They are baked when the surface looks dull however, they don’t set hard until cooled.

-Once baked remove from the oven and allow to cool for at least 15 minutes on the baking tray (it is fine to leave them to cool completely on the tray) you can then move them, using a palette knife to a cooling rack.
+As soon as the cookies are baked remove from the oven and allow to cool for at least 15 minutes on the baking tray (it is fine to leave them to cool completely on the tray) you can then move them, using a palette knife to a cooling rack.
 If after 10 minutes cooling they break when trying to transfer them, pop them back into the oven for another 5 minutes.

-Once the cookies have completely cooled it’s time to get creative and frost them WITH CHOCOLATE!!!!
+Once the cookies have completely cooled it’s time to get creative and frost them WITH CHOCOLATE!

 Chop or break up your white chocolate and place into a heat proof bowl.
 Either place the bowl on top of a saucepan as I did here Chocolate Sparkle Cake , or melt the chocolate using a microwave, on medium setting, in short 20 second bursts, stirring after each zap!
 Remove the bowl just before the chocolate is completely melted and stir continuosly, the heat already in the bowl will melt the remaining chocolate.